ben-laufer/CpG_Me/README.md

 ## Merging Lanes

 For large-scale studies, there are often more samples than can fit on a single lane of sequencing.
 Even the NovaSeq has its limits and we generally recommend not to pool more than 48 samples per a NovaSeq lane for this low-coverage WGBS workflow.
 However, lane effects are a significant source of [batch effects](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3880143/) in any high-throughput sequencing experiment.
-In order to combat this source of technical bias, which is often stronger than biological signal, we create a large library pool (up to 96 samples with dual indices) and then repeatedly sequence that library pool across multiple lanes.
+In order to combat this source of technical bias, which can produce an effect stronger than biological signal, we create a large library pool (up to 96 samples with dual indices) and then repeatedly sequence that library pool across multiple lanes.
 A MiSeq run of this pool is also a great QC/QA step that helps with balancing the library pool before the large sequencing commitment.

 Once you have your sequencing results, the most straightforward approach to merging the results of multiple lanes of data for the same sample is as follows (see [ref](https://www.biostars.org/p/317385/)):